 This operation is needed for PQ10 and HLG10.
-This method may be employed at the headend prior to final distribution to provide a backward compatible feed to legacy 2160p/SDR/BT.709 [2] TVs11 and legacy HD networks.
+This method may be employed at the headend prior to final distribution to provide a backward compatible feed to legacy 2160p/SDR/BT.709 [2] TVs13 and legacy HD networks.
 (See also Section 11 of the Violet Book [V05] on Format Interoperability including STB conversions.)

 It is possible to do this conversion using a 3D LUT mechanism as described in Section 9.2.
-Another method is an invertible down-mapping process described in ETSI TS 103 433 [33], in which HDR/WCG content is down-mapped in real time to SDR/BT.709 at or prior to the emission encoder.
-As a commercially deployed system in 2016, this down-mapping process is considered to be a Foundation Ultra HD technology.
+Another method is an invertible down-mapping process described in ETSITS 103 433 [33], in which HDR/WCG content is down-mapped in real time to SDR/BT.709 at or prior to the emission encoder.
+Since commercially deployed in 2016, this down-mapping process is considered to be a Foundation Ultra HD technology.